top of page

 James

-Having begun dancing with the Boscott School at the age of 4 in the Rosette class, I progressed through the medal system and competed in Midland area medallist competitions.
-2010 I moved into the adult classes and continued to progress through the award system.
+Having begun dancing with the Boscott School at the age of four in the Rosette class, James progressed through the medal system and competed in Midland area medallist competitions.
+In 2010, he moved into the adult classes and continued to advance through the award structure.

 PROFILE PIC BARB_BRI.png